bchmn/yoshi/README.md

 #### yoshi.resolveAlias

-Allows to use the Webpack Resolve Alias feature.
+Allows you to use the Webpack Resolve Alias feature.
-The configuration object is the same as in webpack, note that the paths are relative to webpacks context.
+The configuration object is the same as in Webpack, note that the paths are relative to Webpacks context.
 For more info, you can read the [webpack docs](https://webpack.js.org/configuration/resolve/#resolve-alias).

 ## FAQ